CaptainYouz/angular-starter-app/README.md

-Simple skeleton for an Angular app using Bower, Grunt and Less.
+Simple skeleton for an Angular app using Bower, Gulp and Less.